-Orchestral ballads fail when the prompt asks for “epic sad strings” and nothing else.
-What actually works in Suno is naming a single lead voice (cello, oboe, harp, female vocal), capping the rest of the orchestra, and giving strings a clear entry point.
-The 10 templates below all do that.
+Orchestral ballads fail when the prompt asks for “epic sad strings” and nothing else: Suno hears no lead, so it renders a generic string wash.
+What actually works is naming one lead voice (cello, oboe, harp, female vocal), capping the rest of the orchestra to a pad, and giving the strings a clear entry point.
+The 10 templates below all do that, written for Suno v5.5 (the current model as of June 2026).

 What a high-quality prompt should contain